 Their behavior is the same: both groups use blowguns for hunting, men wear loincloth,and women wear skirts (parumas) and bare breasts.
 Their housing system consists of high houses on stilts with roofs of palm leaf called “tambos”, they decorate their body using a fruit juice called “jagua” and have skills for carving wood and tagua and making baskets.

-You will be picked up early in the morning by a guide to go to the port of Nuevo Vigia and take the boat that will take you by the Alajuela Lake, an artificial lake that holds 40% of the water used in the Panama Canal.
-Upon arrival, explore the community, its traditions and culture, while your guide offers information about this ethnic group.
+You will be picked up early in the morning to go to the port of Nuevo Vigia and take the boat that will take you by the Alajuela Lake, an artificial lake that holds 40% of the water used in the Panama Canal.
+Upon arrival, explore the community, its traditions and culture, while offers information about this ethnic group.

 Admire the famous Taguas, small sculptures made from a seed (because of its solid consistency it has been given the name of vegetable ivory).
 They are great wood carvers specializing in fine wood as the Cocobolo tree.
 They also make beautiful baskets fibers, dedicating several days to manufacture one piece.
 In short, their crafts are true works of art and are available for sale.